HepSA Community News

 Hepatitis D is the deadliest form of viral hepatitis

-The Australian Pharmaceutical Benefits Scheme (PBS) has recently rejected an application for a new drug, bulevirtide, to be be available at subsidised rates for for treatment of hepatitis D, despite submissions from community and health organisations.
+The Australian Pharmaceutical Benefits Scheme (PBS) has recently rejected an application for a new drug, bulevirtide, to be available at subsidised rates for treatment of hepatitis D, despite submissions from community and health organisations.

 Considering the fact that those most affected by hepatitis B—and therefore vulnerable to hepatitis D—already face barriers to healthcare, removing the cost barrier to accessing this more effective treatment is surely vital to managing this deadly form of hepatitis.
 Its rejection for listing on the PBS is no doubt disappointing to those in the sector who have lobbied for it.

-The peak body for health professionals in the field, ASHM, recommends that people living with hepatitis B automatically receive a hepatitis D antibody test—REFLEX testing is a straightforward and simple way to do this—and anyone testing positive should then have a hepatitis D PCR test to confirm active infection and inform clinical care.
+The peak body for health professionals in the field, ASHM, recommends that people living with hepatitis B automatically receive a hepatitis D antibody test—reflex testing is a straightforward and simple way to do this—and anyone testing positive should then have a hepatitis D PCR test to confirm active infection and inform clinical care.
 For those who commence treatment, twice-yearly monitoring via hepatitis D PCR tests is then extremely important.

 Unfortunately, the cost of the medication itself is just one of the barriers to clinical management faced by people living with hepatitis D. We also need to remove the costs associated with the hepatitis D PCR tests, which are an essential component of determining eligibility to commence treatment, and to monitor the clinical benefits, and consequently the duration, of treatment.